COUNTY REPORT KY

 Remediation includes water filtration, lead abatement, radon mitigation, and flood protection where applicable.
 Source: Census ACS, EPA SDWIS.

-7 total water systems serve Mercer County.
+7 community water systems serving Mercer County.

 All ZIP Codes in Mercer County